jongminkmg/Protocol/CutRun.md

 5. Quench by directly adding the same vol. 1M Tris to a final concentration of ~500mM.
 Incubate ~5 min.

 6. Cfg. in FACS tubes in 600G for 6min.
 Remove supernatant, leaving ~100uL.
+    > Higher Cfg because it is fixed (a. cells now already dead, b. needs higher cfg to pellet)

 7. Resuspend cells in the wash buffer (0.05% Triton-X, (!)
 NO EDTA)
     > Typically, you would wash multiple times, but to avoid losing cells, I do not wash and go to the next steps.

 8. Add bead slurry cells and rotate 5-10min at room temp.